swiftlang/swift-evolution/proposals/NNNN-unicode-scalar-properties.md

 ## Effect on API resilience

-The `Unicode.Scalar.Properties` struct is currently defined as a resilient (non-`@_fixed_layout`) struct whose only stored properties in the initial implementation represent the scalar whose properties are being retrieved, stored as an integer code point (for most ICU calls) and as a pair of UTF-16 code units (for a small number of case transformations).
+The `Unicode.Scalar.Properties` struct is currently defined as a resilient (non-`@_fixed_layout`) struct whose only stored property in the initial implementation is the integer value of the scalar whose properties are being retrieved.
 All other properties are computed properties, and new properties can be added without breaking the ABI.

+In the future, we may choose to cache certain properties if data show that they are more frequently accessed than others and that there would be a meaningful performance improvement by computing them early.
+It is too soon to make such a determination now, however.

 ## Alternatives considered